MandBea-Media-Labs/cost-of-concrete/docs/admin-ui/phase-6-auth-and-rls-overview.md

 ## 5. Current Status & Next Steps

-**Delivered so far (Phase 6 Batches 1–2):**
+**Delivered so far (Phase 6 Batches 1–3):**

 - `user_profiles` table with `is_admin` flag and self-view RLS.
 - Hardened `pages` RLS so only admins can manage pages; public users rely on the existing published-pages policy.
 - `/admin/login` page wired to Supabase email+password auth with proper redirects and dev-only logging.
 - Global header Login buttons wired to `/admin/login` for both desktop and mobile views.
 - Admin layout Logout button that signs out via Supabase and redirects to `/admin/login`.
+- Global admin route middleware protecting `/admin/*` with SSR-safe redirects and 403 handling for non-admins.
+- Local Supabase migrations applied via `npx supabase db push --local`.
+- At least one admin test user created in `auth.users` with a matching `user_profiles` row where `is_admin = TRUE`, verified end-to-end via Playwright MCP.

-**Planned next (Batches 3–5):**
+**Planned next (Batches 4–5):**

-- Route middleware to protect `/admin/*` routes and redirect unauthenticated users to `/admin/login?redirect=...`.
-- A dedicated 403 experience for logged-in non-admin users who hit admin routes.
 - Server-side `requireAdmin` helper and admin gating on `server/api/pages/*` endpoints.
+- Hardening of any remaining API routes that touch admin data.
-- Extended Playwright MCP tests for login/logout flows, protected routes, and non-admin behaviors.
+- Extended Playwright MCP tests for login/logout flows, protected routes, non-admin 403 behavior, and API-level access control.